apache/tomcat/res/ide-support/netbeans/README.txt

             still define this path in the nb-tomcat-project.properties file!

    Note: The current support for Tomcat in NetBeans does not include the
-         components in the modules directory (e.g. tomcate-lite).
+         components in the modules directory (e.g. tomcat-lite).

 4. Start NetBeans... once it has initialised and scanned your other open projects, just open an existing project and select the location of